 - If a brother or sister is without clothes and lacking daily food,

-- and someone from among you says: “Depart in peace; warm and feed yourself”,(10)“warm and feed yourself” could also be translated “be warmed and fed”.
-Both Greek verbs here have the same inflections for the middle voice (warm and feed yourselves) and the passive voice (be warmed and fed), making either a legitimate translation. but didn’t give them what’s necessary for the body, what’s the benefit?
+- and someone from among you says to them: “Depart in peace; warm and feed yourselves”,4“warm and feed yourselves” could also be translated “be warmed and fed”.
+Both Greek verbs here have the same inflections for the middle voice (warm and feed yourselves) and the passive voice (be warmed and fed), making either a legitimate translation. but didn’t give them the things necessary for the body, what’s the benefit?

 - In this way also, faith by itself is dead if it doesn’t have works.